 Medicare is a federal program that provides persons age 65 and over and some disabled persons under the age of 65 certain hospital and medical insurance benefits.
 CMS, an agency of the United States Department of Health and Human Services, administers the Medicare program.
 Hospitalization benefits are provided under Part A, without the payment of any premium, for up to 90 days per incident of illness plus a lifetime reserve aggregating 60 days.
 Eligible beneficiaries are required to pay an annually adjusted premium to the federal government to be eligible for physician care and other services under Part B. Beneficiaries eligible for Part A and Part B coverage under original Medicare are still required to pay out-of-pocket deductibles and coinsurance.
 Throughout this document this program is referred to as original Medicare.
-As an alternative to original Medicare and the beneficiaries may choose to receive benefits from a Medicare Advantage organization under Medicare Part C. Pursuant to Medicare Part C, Medicare Advantage organizations contract with CMS to offer Medicare Advantage plans to provide benefits at least comparable to those offered under original Medicare.
+As an alternative to original Medicare, in geographic areas where a managed care organization has contracted with CMS pursuant to the Medicare Part C, Medicare Advantage organizations contract with CMS to offer Medicare Advantage plans to provide benefits at least comparable to those offered under original Medicare.
 Our Medicare Advantage plans are discussed more fully below.
 Prescription drug benefits are provided under Part D.